openstack-infra/jenkins-job-builder/doc/source/installation.rst

   When this option is set to True, that behavior changes and it will only overwrite the description if you specified it in the yaml.
 False by default.

+**include_path**
+  (Optional) Can be set to a ':' delimited list of paths, which jenkins job builder will search for any files specified by the custom application yaml tags 'include', 'include-raw' and 'include-raw-escaped'.

 jenkins section
 ^^^^^^^^^^^^^^^